 The on-site restaurant serves modern, local cuisine, and there’s also a rooftop bar.

-Your only dilemma will be deciding which of the many things to do in Montreux and Vevey you’ll enjoy during your visit!
+Your only dilemma will be deciding exactly what to do in Montreux and Vevey during your limited time in this beautiful part of Switzerland!

 PIN FOR LATER